turtledb/NuGetApi/specs/Package-Atoms.md

 One of the key things we want to do in API v3 which is more on the implementation side (but still relevant here) is to have a clean data model that scales horizontally and allows for multiple distributed backups.
 At the moment, the data relating to a package is stored in two places: The NuGet Gallery SQL Database, and the NuPkg file in Azure Blob storage.
 Neither location has the complete set of data, and while both **are** backed-up, restoring them is made more difficult by the potential for them becoming out of date.

 This spec proposes a data model for NuGet that creates a single authoritative data store (which can be scaled horizontally and replicated freely) called "Atoms".
-The name deriving from the fact that this data format would be the smallest, indivisible, piece of data the Gallery stores.
+The name deriving from the fact that this data format would be the single, indivisible, piece of authoritative data the Gallery stores about a package.

 ## What is an Atom?
 A Package "Atom" is three pieces of information